mariodavid/cuba-component-default-values/README.md

 ### Example usage
 To see this application component in action, check out this example: [cuba-example-using-default-values](https://github.com/mariodavid/cuba-example-using-default-values).
+It contains all examples of all the screenshots.

 ### Creation of Entities with configured Default Values

 ![Customer Editor with default values](/img/6-customer-edit.png)

 ![Customer Editor with default values](/img/7-order-edit.png)